MIJAIL-NAAL/assessment-prediction/README.md

 # Regression model with Scikit-learn.

-### This model predicts academic results based on study hours.
+#### Model to predict academic results based on study hours and a web application on it using Flask.